 However, whether a state law regulates a welfare benefit plan is often not a clear-cut determination.
 Rather, ERISA preemption is a heavily litigated area of the law.
 For example, in Rutledge v.
 Pharm.
 Care Mgmt.
 Ass'n, 141 S. Ct.
 474 (2020), a pharmacy association argued that an Arkansas law regulating pharmacy benefit managers' generic drug reimbursement rates affected prescription drug costs under ERISA-governed benefit plans.
 However, in a unanimous decision, the US Supreme Court held that the law was not directed at ERISA plans, did not infringe upon central matters of plan administration, and thus was not preempted by ERISA.
-As a result, it is likely other states will proceed with similar laws to control prescription drug reimbursement rates.
+Since this decision, numerous states have proposed or passed legislation to regulate pharmacy benefit managers and control prescription drug costs.
 Legal developments of this nature may impact ERISA plans, underscoring the importance of consulting with counsel for specific advice regarding ERISA's application to employer-sponsored benefit plans.